DamirDenis-Tudor/2D-Tank-Simulator/GitSource/Managers/README.md

 ## 7. MapSpaceManager
 - This class manages spawn positions and implements an optimized pathfinding algorithm (A*).
-- For tanks, it helps to avoid traveling on a road already traveled by another tank (which will be seen as a temporary obstacle) and generates the best shooting position (by simulating bullet trajectory).
+- For tanks, it helps to avoid collision with another tank (which will be seen as a temporary obstacle) and generates the best shooting position (by simulating bullet trajectory).
 - Before interacting with the class, it must be informed with the `MapSpaceManager::setUser(_id, _colorTeam)` method.
 Example usage:
   ```cpp
   /*